DaandeJong100/civilization/Poll/README.md

 # Advanced poll command
 This command replaces the original poll command and creates an option for people to create polls where people are only allowed to react to one option.

+## Credit
+This is a template used from [Here](https://github.com/BlackWolfWoof/yagpdb-cc/tree/master/Poll)

 ## Usage
 This command works just like the poll command but at the end you can now add `-single` at the end.